Peyton Manning: 2011 season: Last season in Indianapolis; injuries

 To me, he's the greatest of all time.
 He's a friend of mine, and someone that I always watch and admire, because he always wants to improve, he always wants to get better, and he doesn't settle for anything less than the best.
 So, when you watch the best and you're able to learn from the best, hopefully that helps me get better.

-— ~ Tom Brady on Peyton Manning in 2011.
+— Tom Brady on Peyton Manning in 2011.

 The Colts placed their franchise tag on Manning on February 15, 2011.
 On July 30, 2011, the Colts signed Manning to a 5-year, $90 million contract after negotiations in which he made it clear that he did not need to be the highest-paid player in the NFL.

 After a May 23 neck surgery, Manning could not use the Colts' facilities for practice and workouts due to the NFL lockout.
 Reluctant to have witnesses to his recovery, he used the Colorado Rockies baseball team's trainers at Coors Field in Denver.
 Manning was unable to complete his throwing motion, and his arm strength significantly diminished.
-Based on an MRI, doctors told him in the late summer that he needed spinal fusion surgery and that at his age they could not guarantee his return to the NFL.
+Based on an MRI, doctors told him in the late summer that he needed spinal fusion surgery and that at his age (35 years old at the time) they could not guarantee his return to the NFL.
 On September 7, the Colts officially ruled Manning out for the season opener against the Houston Texans, ending his consecutive starts streak of 208 games (227 including the playoffs); the team signed Kerry Collins out of retirement and named him interim starting quarterback.
 After seeking other options, Manning had the second surgery on September 8.